Abdelkader Medjaoui

-Abdelkader Medjaoui was a Moroccan-Algerian scholar and jurist.
+Abdelkader Medjaoui (1848 – 6 October 1914) was an Algerian scholar and jurist.

 Origins

 Abdelkader Medjaoui was born in Tlemcen (in the year 1267 AH / 1848 AD) to a father called Abdullah bin Muhammad bin Abd al-Karim who was a judge in Tlemcen for about 25 years, and a mother called Aisha bint al-Hajj al-Senussi.
 The surname Medjaoui (which may also be spelled Madjaoui) is related to Medjaoua.
-It is known to be a tribe in the Far Maghreb, which is in Taza, Morocco.
+This tribe is situated in modern day Tlemcen.

 Biography

 After his studies in his hometown, he moved to spread knowledge in Fez, Tangier, and the Al-Qarawiyyin Mosque.

 He studied Islamic jurisprudence (fiqh) and its origins, the inheritance jurisprudence (al faraid), koranic exegesis (tafsir), the hadith (prophet's sayings) and tasawwuf as well as the science of logic and astrology, history and literature despite his own abilities in understanding.
 The Farouk newspaper said that he did not read again any book that he read once.